 - Cellular/satellite phones

-- Disposable diapers (see: Cloth Diaper Service)
+- Disposable diapers (see: Cloth Diaper Service above)

 - Firearms: Holden does not allow firearms, including hunting rifles, in the Village or on our transportation.
 For hunters, please note that Holden also does not transport or store game.

-- Illegal drugs (please see FAQ #17)
+- Illegal drugs (please see FAQ #9)

 - Candles and/or incense - these are fire hazards not only to our historic buildings, but also to the surrounding forest.

-12. Do you have children's and youth programs?
+16. Do you have children's and youth programs?
 Yes!
-During the summer months, the Narnia, Middle, and High School programs provide activities for kids ages infant to high school each day.
-Narnia programs (infant through grade five) meets in the morning, and Middle and High School programs meet at a variety of times throughout the day.
+During the summer months, the children's and youth programs provide activities for kids ages 4-17.
+Children's programs (age 4 through fifth grade) meet in the morning, and youth programs (sixth through twelfth grade) meet at a variety of times throughout the day.

-16. Can I be on staff?
+18. Can I be on staff?
 For how long?
 Holden Village has a rich legacy of volunteering.
-Thousands of men and women of all ages have helped maintain this facility from our very first year to now.
+Thousands of people of all ages have helped maintain this facility from our very first year to now.
 Yes, you can join in!
-Even guests often enjoy volunteering for a few hours during their stay by helping out with dishes, setting tables, housekeeping, kitchen work, and/or gathering firewood.
+Even guests often enjoy volunteering for a few hours during their stay by helping out with dishes, cleaning the Dining Hall, housekeeping, scooping ice cream, weeding flowerbeds, and more.
 Our needs are always changing and your help is always welcome.
 You are welcome to apply to be a volunteer - positions are available for two weeks up to a year.
 LEARN MORE

-19. Can I go fishing?
+20. Can I go fishing?
 Yes!
 However, you must have a Washington state fishing license.
 Holden does not issue fishing licenses, so please obtain your fishing license before coming to the Village.
 Our Hike Haus can give you advice on where to go and has some spin casting poles, fly fishing poles and reels for loan.
 You are welcome to bring your own fishing gear.